-If you have noticed a fluttering or scurrying noise inside the walls near a home’s chimney, then you need to have a fireplace and chimney inspected.
+If you have noticed a fluttering or scurrying noise inside the walls near a home’s chimney, then you need to have a fireplace and chimney inspected, as these sounds typically mean you have some furry friends trying to seek shelter in your chimney.
 Animals such as raccoons and squirrels can enter a chimney on a home’s rooftop to live inside the structure.
-In addition, birds can build bird’s nests inside a chimney, creating a blockage that is composed of grass and straw that can burn down a home.
+Further, birds can build nests inside a chimney, creating a blockage that is composed of grass and straw that can burn down a home.

 If you need to hire a certified chimney sweep in Texas, then call 1st Choice Chimney Services LLC.
-Its chimney-cleaning experts can provide fireplace repair in Dallas, Fort Worth or Austin.
-Contact 1st Choice Chimney Services at 817-405-9911 today.
+Our chimney cleaning experts can provide fireplace repair in Dallas, Fort Worth or Austin.